diba1013/di/README.md

 }
 ```

-To avoid cyclic type dependencies, the types should be separeted in different files, e.g. `di.types.ts` and `user.types.ts` with their implementations `di.service.ts` and `user.service.ts`.
+To avoid cyclic type dependencies, the types should be separated in different files, e.g. `di.types.ts` and `user.types.ts` with their implementations `di.service.ts` and `user.service.ts`.